cecilia-lin/CSE151A_Pokemon_Classification/FINAL.md

 ## Conclusion

 ResNet18 was the best-performing model, achieving a test accuracy of 97% and excelling at classifying both majority and minority classes.
 This highlights the superiority of deep learning for image classification tasks with complex visual features.
 Future work could focus on fine-tuning ResNet18’s hyperparameters, exploring ensemble techniques, or expanding the dataset to include a broader range of Pokémon species for improved generalization.

+## Statement of Collaboration

+### Name: Ayush Singh

+**Title**: Contributor

+**Contribution**:
+   - I was a part of the inital discussions where we decided the topic, what we were going to do for EDA, Preprocessing and proposed to train the ResNet model

+   - I designed the initial pipeline for Exploratory Data Analysis.
+It included getting rid of bad images, confusing labels, plotting the statistics, which helped us decide on the preprocessing pipeline.

+   - I also designed the initial pipeline for data preprocessing, which included resizing the images, normalizing pixel values, gray-scaling (we removed it later), and preparing the data splits.
+Other members later built upon this to modify the pipeline.

+   - I've trained and tuned the entire ResNet18 model, which included multiple experiments with optimizers, learning rates, and regularizations.
+This also resulted in our best performing and final model.

+   - I've written the Discussion Section in this report along with Cecilia Lin

+   - Apart from these, I've been been a part of our group discussions, and tackling any challenges that come along our way.